nxadm/rakudo-pkg/README.md

 nxadm/pkgrakudo-ubuntu16.04-amd64
 ```

+-v provides an external volume were the packages will be created.
+Look in the pkgs directory for the generated native packages.
+-e are the versions and revision mentioned above.
+The last line sets the image you want to use for the creation of packages.
+At the moment packages the images can be used:
+- nxadm/pkgrakudo-ubuntu16.04-amd64
+- nxadm/pkgrakudo-ubuntu16.04-i386
+- nxadm/pkgrakudo-centos7-amd64

 ## Suplied scripts
 In bin you'll find easy wrapper scripts for the above commands, e.g.
 ```
 ./run_pkgrakudo-ubuntu16.04-amd64.sh 2016.08 2016.08.1 2016.08.1 01
+./run_pkgrakudo-ubuntu16.04-i386.sh 2016.08 2016.08.1 2016.08.1 01
+./run_pkgrakudo-centos7-amd64.sh 2016.08 2016.08.1 2016.08.1 01
 ```

-There are also build scripts for recreating the images in case you prefer
+There are also build scripts for recreating the images locally in case you prefer
-not to use my images on Docker Hub, e.g.:
+not to use the images on Docker Hub, e.g.:
 ```
 ./build_pkgrakudo-ubuntu16.04-amd64.sh
+./build_pkgrakudo-ubuntu16.04-i386.sh
+./build_pkgrakudo-centos7-amd64.sh
 ```
 This will create an nxadm/pkgrakudo-ubuntu16.04-amd64 image locally.
 If you
 have a Docker ID, you can supply it:

 ```
 ./build_pkgrakudo-ubuntu16.04-amd64.sh your_docker_id
+./build_pkgrakudo-ubuntu16.04-i386.sh your_docker_id
+./build_pkgrakudo-centos7-amd64.sh your_docker_id
 ```